 Imagine DeepGreen Inside

-You will know the metals inside your smartphone, electric vehicles, wind turbines and electrical storage batteries are produced in an ethical, environmentally responsible manner, with zero impact on local populations.
-DeepGreen and NORI’s international team of scientists and engineers are focused on bringing these essential future metals to the world.
+DeepGreen’s international team of scientists and engineers are focused on bringing these essential future metals to the world, to put us on a true path to a sustainable future.
 We are using the latest deep-sea technology, environmental science, and mineral processing technology, to ensure minimum impact on the environment.
 Our mission is to produce these metals for our future and reduce global reliance on fossil fuels, to build a sustainable and prosperous future for all citizens.

-Future metals — contained in fields of metal-rich polymetallic nodules sitting on the deep-ocean floor — will be collected, lifted to a surface ship and taken to port to be responsibly processed.
-There will be no drilling, explosives or tailings.
+Future metals — contained in fields of metal-rich polymetallic nodules sitting on the deep-ocean floor — will be lifted to a surface ship and taken to a port to be responsibly processed.
+There will be no drilling, explosives or mine tailings in the ocean or land.

 Deep-sea harvesters, specially designed to minimize impact, gather selected metal-rich nodules about 4 km below the surface.

-What is recovered is taken to land for DeepGreen’s patented processing.
+· What is recovered is taken to land for DeepGreen’s patented processing, with a goal of zero waste.

 It is our objective to process metals with zero tailings.
 This would be a major development for the minerals industry, where currently the disposal of large volumes of tailings is one of the biggest environmental impacts imposed by land-based mining.